kbase/cdm-task-service/design/design.md

       * Download data from Minio
         * Presigned URLs
         * Check file integrity
-          * This might be complicated if files were multipart, needs research
       * Pull container image
       * Logging & transport of logs to Minio
       * Touch completion indicator file